 In addition, the audit committee also considers the quality and effectiveness of the Group’s risk management procedures.

 In addition, the independent directors also attend the monthly detailed management team meetings.
-This provides them with a greater understanding of the issues the group faces, so they are in a better position to provide advice and challenge.
+This provides them with a greater understanding of the issues the Group faces, so they are in a better position to provide advice and challenge.

-As noted in the 2019 Annual Report, the Board contains an appropriate mix of engineering, operational, selling and financial expertise.
+The Board contains an appropriate mix of engineering, operational, selling and financial expertise.
 Part of the process of assessing performance is to ensure time is available for each board member to keep up to date in their specialisms.

 Part of the assessment of the performance of each director is a review of the training they undertake.